Stewart Law

 Can a Trust Avoid Probate in Florida?

 Yes — a properly funded revocable living trust is one of the most effective probate avoidance tools available to Florida residents.
-Assets held in the trust at the time of your death transfer directly to your beneficiaries according to the trust's terms, without court involvement.
-The key word is "funded": a trust only avoids probate for assets that have been properly transferred into it.
-Real estate, bank accounts, investment accounts, and other assets must be retitled in the name of the trust.
-Assets left outside the trust may still pass through probate unless they have designated beneficiaries or are held jointly.
-Working with an attorney to fund your trust correctly is just as important as creating it.
+Assets held in the trust at death transfer directly to beneficiaries under the terms of Fla.
+Stat.
+Chapter 736, without court involvement, creditor notice periods, or public filings.
+The critical word is "funded": a trust only avoids probate for assets that have been properly retitled into the trust's name.
+Real estate, bank accounts, investment accounts, and other assets must be formally transferred.
+Assets left outside the trust — even accidentally — may still pass through probate unless they carry a beneficiary designation or are held jointly.
+The trust document and the funding of the trust are equally important.
+Working with an attorney to get both right is essential.

 Learn More: Revocable Living Trusts →